stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/01-randomness.md

 Imagine for a moment the heights of all adult Manitobans.
 Everyone has a different height, so you could think about the heights of adult Manitobans as being random, but it's not a uniform random.
 When picking a Manitoban at random there's a higher probability of that person being 5.5 feet (168cm) tall than being 3ft (91cm) tall.

-Height is an example of a "Normal" distribution, which is sometimes called a "Gaussian" distribution (named for mathematician Carl Friedrich Gauss).
+Height comes close to being what is called a "Normal" distribution, which is sometimes called a "Gaussian" distribution (named for mathematician Carl Friedrich Gauss).
 In a normal distribution the values cluster around an average, rather than being evenly distributed throughout a range.

 ## `random()` vs `gaussianRandom()`